pedrolucena05/full-hybrid-vehicle-architecture/README.md

 ## Manipulate variables

-- Is needed change the values before execute the project if you want to change it faster to test other scenarios;
+- Its needed change the values before execute the project if you want to change it faster to test other scenarios;

-## How to Run the Project
+## How to Run the Project (with makefile)
+- Its needed that you have installed gcov 2.3 and gcc 14, (it's better to use dockerfile if you don't have these installed)

-1. Open a terminal in the project's **main folder** (where the `Makefile` is located) and type:
+1. Open a terminal in the project's **main folder** (where the `makefile` is located) and type:
    ```bash
    make
 2. Navigate to the bin folder and open three terminals.
 In each one, start the following executables: